Generic Name: cholecalciferol (vitamin D3) (KOE le kal SIF e role)

 an electrolyte imbalance.

-Certain forms of Ddrops may contain ingredients you should know about, such as peanut or soybean oil, sugar, aspartame (phenylalanine), or certain food dyes.
-Ask a doctor before using this medicine if you have allergies, diabetes, or phenylketonuria (PKU).
+Certain forms of cholecalciferol may contain ingredients you should know about, such as peanut or soybean oil, sugar, aspartame (phenylalanine), or certain food dyes.
+Ask a doctor before using Ddrops if you have allergies, diabetes, or phenylketonuria (PKU).

 Do not give Ddrops to a child without medical advice.
 Your child's dose will depend on age, weight, diet, and other factors.